Let us show you how it's done.

 You’ve probably noticed that making podcasts is becoming more popular, too.
-It used to be that you needed an expensive microphone, lots of technical knowledge, and lots of time.
-Now that everyone’s got a high quality, noise canceling microphone in their pocket, it’s possible for anyone to create really compelling audio from anywhere.
+It used to be that you needed an expensive microphone, deep technical knowledge, and lots of time.
+Now that everyone’s got a great microphone in their pocket, it’s possible for anyone to create compelling audio from anywhere.

 Your podcast is automatically available for people to hear on Anchor as soon as you add some audio.
 But you’ll probably want to also make it available on other podcast platforms, like Apple Podcasts (aka iTunes), Google Play Music, Overcast, Pocket Casts, Spotify, and more.